-- 1.8 North West Leicestershire District Council will aim to undertake a 12 month rolling review of the housing register.
-Home seekers will be contacted and asked to confirm whether they wish to remain on the register and whether their circumstances have changed. - 1.9 Home seekers will be expected to respond to the review within 21 days.
-Failure to respond will result in correspondence being issued advising the home seeker that their registration will be cancelled within 14 days unless there is a response. - Failure to respond within the 14 days will result in the registration being cancelled without further notice.
+- 1.12 North West Leicestershire District Council will aim to undertake a 12-month rolling review of the housing register.
+Home seekers will be contacted and asked to confirm whether they wish to remain on the register and whether their circumstances have changed. - 1.13 Home seekers who do not respond to the review as requested will have their application cancelled.
+Under normal circumstances an application can be reinstated if the applicant makes contact within three months of the cancellation date. - 1.14 The decision to reinstate an application more than three months after it is cancelled will be at the Council's discretion.
+Where an application is not reinstated the applicant may submit a fresh application and this will generate a new application date.